Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Ontologies

 Wang and Guo \cite{wang2009ovm} proposed an ontology for vulnerability management and analysis (OVM) populated with all existing vulnerabilities in NVD.
 The basis of the ontology is built on the results of CVE and its related standards, such as CWE, CPE, CVSS, and CAPEC.
-OVM captures the relationships between the following concepts which constitute the top level of the ontology; vulnerability, introduction phase (software development life cycle - time periods during which the vulnerability can be introduced), active location (location of the software where the flaw manifests), IT product, IT vendor, product category (such as web browsers, application servers, etc.), attack (integration of CAPEC), attack intent, attack method, attacker (human being or software agent), consequence, and countermeasure.
+OVM captures the relationships between the following concepts, which constitute the top level of the ontology: vulnerability, introduction phase (software development life cycle - phases during which the vulnerability can be introduced), active location (location of the software where the flaw manifests), IT product, IT vendor, product category (such as web browsers, application servers, etc.), attack (integration of CAPEC), attack intent, attack method, attacker (human being or software agent), consequence, and countermeasure.

 Obrst et al. \cite{obrst2012developing} suggested a methodology for creating an ontology based on already well-defined ontologies that can be used as modular sub-ontologies.
-In addition, they remark the usefulness of existing schemas, dictionaries, glossaries, and standards as a form of knowledge acquisition of the domain by identifying and analyzing entities, relationships, properties, attributes, and range of values that can be used in defining an ontology.
-Their suggested ontology is based on the diamond model of malicious activity \cite{caltagirone2013diamond}, which expresses the relationships between an adversary (actor), the capabilities of the adversary, the infrastructure or resources the adversary utilizes, and the target of the adversary (victim).
-The authors state that they developed first the aspects of infrastructure and capabilities, but they are still not in the level of detail they desire.
+In addition, they discussed the usefulness of existing schemas, dictionaries, glossaries, and standards as a form of knowledge acquisition of a domain by identifying and analyzing entities, relationships, properties, attributes, and range of values that can be used in defining an ontology.
+Their proposed ontology is based on the diamond model of intrusion analysis \cite{caltagirone2013diamond}, which represents the relationships between an adversary (actor), the capabilities of the adversary, the infrastructure or resources the adversary utilizes, and the target of the adversary (victim).
+The authors state that they first developed the concepts of infrastructure and capabilities, but they are still not in the level of detail they desire.
 In addition, their current ontology is focused on malware and some preliminary aspects of the diamond model.

-A good argumentation for transitioning from taxonomies to ontologies for intrusion detection was made in 2003, by Undercoffer et al. \cite{undercoffer2003modeling}.
-They suggested an ontology that would enable distributed anomaly-based host IDS sensors to contribute to a common knowledge-base, which again would enable them to detect quicker a possible attack.
+A good argumentation for transitioning from taxonomies to ontologies for intrusion detection was made in 2003 by Undercoffer et al. \cite{undercoffer2003modeling}.
+They suggested an ontology that enables distributed anomaly-based host IDS sensors to contribute to a common knowledge base, which again would enable them to detect a possible attack quickly.